Partner Sites

 With the top layer still selected, drag the Opacity Slider in the Layers Palette down to about 50% or 60% (depending on how dark or light you want your final product to be).

-Create a new layer and select the Gradient Tool.
-Drag within the text selection to make a gradient from top to bottom — then drag the opacity slider down until you can see some of the texture behind the gradient.
+Create a new layer and select the Gradient tool.
+Drag within the text selection to make a gradient from top to bottom—then drag the opacity slider down until you can see some of the texture behind the gradient.

-Now add a drop shadow to your text — have a look at the Drop Shadows tutorial if you need help with that.
+Now add a drop shadow to your text—have a look at the Drop Shadows tutorial if you need help with that.

 Example 5